Akmlfrdss/AndalMobileApp/README.md

-# tracking_loc2
+# AndalApp_ChildTrackingLoc

-A new Flutter project.
+A new Flutter project originally written by Abdillah Akmal Firdaus

 ## Getting Started